agperson/capistrano-multiyaml/README.md

 ```

 * Variable keys are symbols
-* Other Capistrano variables can be interpreted within variables
+* Variables and roles are interpolated.
+It is valid to use other variables within variables and roles, such as the staging data_path variable including the stage and application name, and the development app server role looking up the FQDN of localhost.
 * Tasks can be one of `after_callback` (using the "after" hook) or `before_callback` (using the "before" hook).
 Action can be either another task or a code block to be evaluated.
 * Additional parameters can be passed to servers in an array